joestubbs/coe379L-sp25/docs/unit01/class_vm.rst

 There will be two kinds of code writing that we will do in this class: 1) exploratory coding, where we will be investigating data sets, looking for patterns, and trying out new algorithms and methods; and 2) software engineering where we will develop entire applications.
-Correspondingly, we suggest using Jupyter notebooks for case 1) and an interactive development environmnet (IDE) for case two.
+Correspondingly, we suggest using Jupyter notebooks for case 1) and an interactive development environmnet (IDE) for case 2).
 Specifically, we will use the VSCode IDE.

 In this module, we will show you how to connect to your VM in two ways: